mwaggett/epicodus_java_shoe_stores/README.md

 brands.
 Clicking on a store takes the user to a list of the brands that store carries.
 From this page, the user may add brands to the store, edit the store's name, or delete the store.
 Clicking on a brand takes the user to a list of the stores that carry that brand.
-From this page, the user may add stores to the brand.
+From this page, the user may add stores to the brand. _The Brand class has update and delete methods, but these have not been implemented in the web interface (yet)._

 ## Setup